 Integrative Neurofeedback Therapy

-Caron uses neurofeedback therapy to alleviate mental health symptoms that may block a patient’s progress.
+Caron uses neurofeedback to address mental health symptoms that may hinder a patient’s progress.

 At a Glance